Piano Sonata No. 32 (Beethoven): II. Arietta: Adagio molto semplice e cantabile

 The second movement as well as the finale, in C major, is a set of five variations on a 16-bar theme in 9/16, with a final coda.
-The last two variations (Var.
-4 and 5) are famous for introducing small notes which constantly divide the bar into 27 beats, which is very uncommon.
-Beethoven eventually introduces a trill which gives the impression of a further acceleration.
 The tempo marking may be translated "slowly, very simple and songlike."

 Beethoven's markings indicate that he wished variations 2–4 to be played to the same basic (ternary) pulse as the theme, first variation and subsequent sections (that is, each of the three intra-bar groupings move at the same speed regardless of time signature; Beethoven uses the direction "L'istesso tempo" at each change of time signature).
 The simplified time signatures (6/16 for 18/32 and 12/32 for 36/64; both implying unmarked triplets) support this.
 However, in performance, the theme and first variation sound much slower, with wide spaces between the chords, and the second variation (and much more so, the third variation) faster, because of the shorter note values that create a doubling (and redoubling) of the effective compound time groupings.

 The third variation has a powerful, stomping, dance-like character with falling swung sixty-fourth notes, and heavy syncopation.
-Mitsuko Uchida has remarked that this variation, to a modern ear, has a striking resemblance to cheerful boogie-woogie, and the closeness of it to jazz and ragtime, which were still over 70 years into the future at the time, has often been pointed out by, among others, Igor Stravinsky.
-Jeremy Denk, for example, describes the second movement using terms like "proto-jazz" and "boogie-woogie".
-Conversely, András Schiff repudiates that hypothesis, maintaining that it has nothing to do with jazz or boogie-woogie.
+The resemblance of this texture to vernacular musical idioms that were far in the future, such as ragtime, boogie-woogie or jazz, has often been pointed out; e.g. by Mitsuko Uchida, Igor Stravinsky, and Jeremy Denk; András Schiff rejects the resemblance.
 From the fourth variation onwards the time signature returns to the original 9/16 but divided into constant triplet thirty-second notes, effectively creating a doubly compound meter (equivalent to 27/32).

+The last two variations (Var.
+4 and 5) introduce small notes which constantly divide the bar into 27 beats, which is uncommon in music.